Marion Graves Anthon Fish: Society hostess

 Fish ruled as one of the so-called Triumvirate of American Gilded Age society (the "Four Hundred"), along with Alva Vanderbilt Belmont and Tessie Oelrichs.
 By virtue of her quick wit and sharp tongue, she became a notable leader of high society - in New York City at her townhouse at 25 East 78th Street; at her stately home Glenclyffe in Philipstown, New York; and at her mansion Crossways in Newport, Rhode Island.
 Grandees attending her dinner parties would be greeted with the occasional insult, "Make yourself perfectly at home, and believe me, there is no one who wishes you there more heartily than I do."
 One man was greeted with "Oh, how do you do!
 I had quite forgotten I asked you!"

 Harry Lehr, an American socialite, often served as a co-planner of outrageous parties.
 A widely repeated story says that one was given in honor of "Prince Del Drago of Corsica", who turned out to be a well-dressed monkey introduced by Joseph Leiter.
 Given too much champagne, the monkey proceeded to climb the chandelier and throw light bulbs at the guests.
 But Lehr "denied that he had ever given such a dinner", although in 1905, it was said to have taken place the year before.
-At another of her parties, dancers holding peanuts would feed an elephant she rented as they danced around it.
+At another of Fish's parties, dancers holding peanuts would feed an elephant she rented as they danced around it.

 Fish's cattiness respected no rank.
 When Theodore Roosevelt's wife Edith sought to keep a frugal household, Fish was quoted as condescendingly saying of Mrs. Roosevelt "It is said [she] dresses on three hundred dollars a year, and she looks it."